 The Republic of Congo is found in Western Africa.
-The country has a coastline along the Pacific Ocean, and shares land borders with Gabon, Cameron, Central African Republic, and the Democratic Republic of the Congo.
-The Republic of Congo lies right on the equator and is very hot.
+The country has a coastline along the Pacific Ocean and shares land borders with Gabon, Cameron, Central African Republic, and the Democratic Republic of the Congo.
+As the Republic of Congo lies right on the equator, its usual climate is very hot.

 Population: 4.5 million